cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

 .. _tutorial-cylc-datetime-offset-icp:

-2. By defining an offset from the initial cycle point (``offset/recurrence``).
+2. By offset, relative to the initial cycle point (``offset/recurrence``).
-   This offset is an ISO8601 duration preceded by a plus character:
+   The offset must be an ISO8601 duration preceded by a plus character:

    * ``+P1Y/P1Y``: every year starting one year after the initial cycle point.
    * ``+PT1H/T00``: every day starting on the first midnight after the point one hour after the initial cycle point.

-Durations And The Initial Cycle Point
+Durations and the Initial Cycle Point
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When using durations, beware that a change in the initial cycle point